-Competition is fierce in all areas of activity (Caribbean-Mexico and transatlantic) and results not only from air carriers specializing in leisure/holiday travel and traditional tour operators, but also from low-cost airlines and network carriers that have adjusted their cost base and created new leisure/low-cost airline subsidiaries, online travel agencies (OTAs) and hotel operators selling directly to consumers.
+Competition remains extremely fierce in all our areas of activity.
+It results not only from airlines specializing in leisure/holiday travel and mainstream tour operators, but also from low-cost carriers.
+In addition, traditional airlines have adjusted their base rates and created new leisure/low-cost airline subsidiaries.
+Furthermore, online travel agencies (OTAs) and hotel operators selling directly to consumers play a major role.
 Other players, including sharing-economy sites and specialized mobile apps, are now present in the leisure travel industry.

 The two basic trends in tourism, strong growth of online direct sales and disintermediation of transactions, now place the customer at the center of the purchasing process thereby allowing the customer to deal directly with suppliers (hotel operators, carriers, incoming tour operators), travel agents and OTAs.
-Competition is therefore present at all levels.
-In order to successfully compete, it is crucial to control costs, act as a service provider in the airline industry and maintain a presence in the different distribution channels.
+Competition is pervasive at all levels, requiring cost management, an approach as a service provider for the airline industry and a presence in the various distribution channels to stand out and succeed.